We realize you probably have many questions and therefore the following information has been developed to guide you through caring for your child.

 We welcome you and your child to our practice and are honored that you have chosen our doctors as your child's pediatricians.
 One of the most rewarding and exciting times in your life is beginning and we will be available to guide you through the journey.
 Understandably, the first few months at home with your baby can be times of insecurity and uncertainty in a parent's life.

 As you may have found with your pregnancy, some people will offer unsolicited but well-meaning advice about the care of your baby.
 Some of this advice can be conflicting.
-If you have questions about your feelings or instincts about caring for your baby, contact Interlachen Pediatrics.
+If you have questions about your feelings or instincts about caring for your baby, contact our office.

-The information presented in this booklet is intended to assist you with the needs of your newborn.
+The information presented here is intended to assist you with the needs of your newborn.

 Newborn Characteristics and Care: